ChengYangUmich/CY_SUMO/Tutorial.md

 >
 > Step II: specify these .xml files into the `dynamic_inputs` and continue dynamic simulation with `CY_SUMO.dynamic_run()`

 The steady-state calculation is expensive.
 This two-step apprach saves time for the steady-state calculations in case that repetitions are needed.
 More computational time could be saved as the total number of simulations increases towards a magnitude of hundreds and thousands.
-Additionally, it is easy to debug if things go wroing.
+Additionally, it is easy to debug if things go wrong.